lillian-al/BIManalyst_g_44/A5/README.md

 #### My future for Advanced use of OpenBIM
 I don't think I will use OpenBIM tools directly in my thesis, however the foundational understanding that I have gained can inform certain aspects, particularly if I explore automating workflows or data management in the built environment.

+On the other side, it is highly likely that I will use OpenBIM tools in my professional life.
+With the growing emphasis on collaboration and interoperability in the construction industry, OpenBIM tools will play a key role in streamlining processes, improving efficiency, and enhancing project outcomes.

 #### Wrap up